jesusrmoreno/Dartmouth-Nutrition-Scraper/Readme.md

 The purpose of this scraper is to grab all the nutritional information from the [Dartmouth Nutrition Website](http://nutrition.dartmouth.edu:8088/)

+## Terminology
+1. venue : Dining Hall. eg: FoCo
+2. sid : Dartmouth's API uses this to indentify each venue
+3. recipe : Dartmouth's name for each of the available items at each venue

 ## Known Issues
 The progress bars for some reason do not go up to 100%.
 However the data all seems to get filled in so this may be a non issue.
 Still should look into it some more.